 CRM Meaning in Real Estate

 A lot of brokers still manage their data with Google Sheets, but that comes with some real downsides.
 For one, entering data manually leads to mistakes.
-Plus, Google Sheets just isn’t built for brokers — it doesn’t have tools for automating marketing or integrating with other key services.
+Plus, Google Sheets just isn’t built for brokers; it doesn’t have tools for automating marketing or integrating with other key services.
 You can explore this topic further on Reddit, where real users share their experiences with this tool.

-— explains our COO, Nazar Kvartalnyi
+— explained our COO, Nazar Kvartalnyi

 Sales pipelines

-After we introduced a CRM, they could track every step of their sales pipeline in real-time.
-That insight helped them see sales jump by over 20% — right in line with the stats showing CRM can boost sales by up to 29%.
+Another client of ours struggled to monitor their deals with no clear view of what was happening in the sales process.
+After we introduced a CRM, they could track every step of their sales pipeline in real time.
+That insight helped them see sales jump by over 20%, right in line with the stats that prove a CRM can boost sales by up to 29%.

 Lead management tools